flatneuron/image_processing/README.md

 # Image Processing Assessment Solution

 This repository contains solutions for an image processing assessment using YOLO object detection.
-The project is implemented in a Jupyter Notebook ([image_processing.ipynb](image_processing.ipynb)) and covers two main tasks:
+The project is implemented in a Jupyter Notebook ([image_processing.ipynb](image_processing.ipynb)).
+The notebook provides detaled explaination of each step in comments and covers two main tasks:

 - **Task 1:** Detection Summary Engine
   Processes a video to detect objects every 5th frame, saves annotated frames, and generates detection summaries.